jarekratajski/eta_lang_presentation/src/eta_vdz.md

 - Interoperation with Java is easier with Frege
 - Frege will not be close to GHC in the near future
    - at the semantics level
-   - at the base libraries level
+   - at the libraries level
 -  Eta provides more tools (gradle plugin, etlas etc.)